Mad Dog Coll (1961 film)

-Mad Dog Coll is a 1961 biographical movie directed by Burt Balaban.
-It marked the film debuts of both Telly Savalas and Gene Hackman.
+Mad Dog Coll is a 1961 biographical film directed by Burt Balaban.
+It was the film debut role of Telly Savalas and Gene Hackman.

 Plot

-The film is a heavily fictionalized treatment of the life of Vincent "Mad Dog" Coll Curran, who was born in 1908 in County Donegal, Ireland.
+The film is a heavily fictionalized treatment of the life of Vincent "Mad Dog" Coll, who was born in 1908 in County Donegal, Ireland.
 In the film, Coll is depicted as growing up with an abusive father who beats and ridicules him (the film opens with him machine-gunning his father's gravestone), and started a street gang at a very young age, which led in turn to organized crime.
 He is portrayed as a psychopath, incapable of fear or compassion, who is never more happy than when he is recklessly shooting people with his tommy gun or feuding with the fellow mobster Dutch Schultz over whisky hijacking.
 The film ends with Coll being shot down by the police after Schultz puts a contract on him, but in fact he was arrested, tried, released, then later killed by associates of Lucky Luciano because he was making too much trouble for the syndicate.
 The incident where he allegedly was involved in the accidental shooting of a five-year-old boy (which led to his nickname in the press) is incorrectly associated with him shooting his way out of an attempt on his life (two boys hanging around the docks are killed), when in fact it happened as a result of a kidnapping he was accused of being part of.
 Dutch Schultz is depicted by Vincent Gardenia, who was 15 years older than Chandler—Coll was only seven years younger than Schultz.